 Huge, scalloped, jungle covered, limestone karst mountains dot the landscape to the distant Laos border and beyond.
 Sheer cliff faces rise hundreds of feet at the edges of deep valleys and rivers which regularly flood in rainy season.
 It is so lush and green and steep and natural — it feels prehistoric!

 More than 450 caves have been discovered and ‘rediscovered’ in the past 15 years.
 In fact, deep in the national park is where the world’s largest cave is located.
 Hang Son Doong (Mountain River Cave) is over 60 stories high and several miles long.
 Tours of the monstrous cave are strictly controlled by the government.
-There is a year-long wait and a $3,000 USD per person fee to join the limited week-long treks that enter, explore and camp inside.
-Visit the Oxalis Expeditions website here.
+There is a year-long wait and a $3,000 per person fee to join the limited week-long treks that enter, explore and camp inside.
+For official info, visit the Oxalis Expeditions website here.

 While Hang Son Doong is ‘out of our league’, we did meet the local logger who is credited with discovering it.
 Hô Khanh now runs a lovely riverside homestay and graciously took a photo with us.
 Read about the amazing discovery here.